13 Sep 2024

 Temporary employment - the principle of equal treatment

 According to the Temporary Employment Act (AÜG), the so-called "principle of equality" applies.
-This means that the temporary employment agency is obliged to ensure that the temporary workers is treated in the same way as the permanent staff in the hirer's company.
+This means that the temporary employment agency is obliged to ensure that the temporary staff, is treated in the same way as the permanent staff in the hirer's company.

 Objectives of the trade unions